Insidethemind/Node-Society/CONTRIBUTING.md

 - The metadata format is incorrect or missing
 - The folder structure does not match the expected layout
 - The content is incomplete or lacks educational value
-- The files do not meet ownership or licensing requirements
+- The files do not meet ownership requirements

 ---